 What You Need to Know About Passover and Easter

-Millions of Christians celebrate Easter and consider it the most sacred day of the year.
+Millions celebrate Easter and consider it the most sacred day of the year.
 But are Easter celebrations and traditions endorsed in the Bible?
 And if not, then what is?

-Easter Sunday is celebrated by millions around the world as the day of Jesus’ resurrection.
+Millions around the world celebrate Easter Sunday as the day of Jesus’ resurrection.
 However, there is not a single verse in the Bible instructing Christians to celebrate His resurrection, nor is there any use of the word Easter in the original text.
 Neither Jesus nor His apostles are recorded ever saying anything about Easter Sunday.

 (Note: The translators of the 1611 King James Version mistakenly inserted the word Easter in Acts 12:4.
-The original Greek word pascha should correctly be translated Passover.
+The original Greek word pascha is correctly translated “Passover.”
 The New King James Version and other modern translations have corrected this error.)

-Instead, Jesus commanded His followers to observe the Passover as a memorial of His sufferings and death.
+Instead of teaching Easter, Jesus commanded His followers to observe the Passover to memorialize His suffering and death.

 Where did Easter originate?